-The three red keys at the lower end of the keyboard are used to change articulation
+The red keys at the lower end of the keyboard are used to change the active sample set

-- C#0: Like C0 this enables the sustain sample set.
+- D0: Like C0 this enables the sustain sample set.
 However when you release the key the note will be retriggered.
 This is useful for performing fast repeated notes.

 At the left side of the interface are the microphone controls.

 Each microphone position has a channel strip that controls its volume, pan, stereo width, and delay.
 The DI channel is mono only so its width control has no effect on the sound.

 Below each volume fader is a button that can be used to purge or load the samples for that microphone position.
 These buttons also indicate the name of the channel: Close (C), Direct Input (DI), Room (R).

 On the right hand side of the interface you’ll find the envelope controls.
 These allow you to adjust the attack and release time of the sustain samples.

 Below the envelope controls is the round robin button which is used to toggle the round robin repetition feature on or off.
 This solves the problem of the same sample being triggered when a note is played multiple times, also known as “the machine gun effect”.